 *Both the Chicago and D.C. externs have documented their experience on ASDA's Instagram - take a look before you apply.

 The predental consultant provides insight into the unique needs of ASDA's predental members.
 This position will help keep councils and central office staff informed of predental topics and issues.
 The predental consultant will serve as liaison between the Predental Advisory Committee and the Council on Membership.

 Predental Consultant Duties

-The predental advisory committee is made up of up to five individuals who provide feedback on predental student focused initiatives.
-They will work closely with the predental consultant and the council on membership to ensure that new programs properly address the needs of predental members.
+The Predental Advisory Committee is made up of five individuals who provide feedback on predental student-focused initiatives.
+They will work closely with the predental consultant and the Council on Membership to ensure that new programs properly address the needs of predental members.